denisabatrinu/5023Y-Summative-2/README.md

 ## 🎯 Objectives
 -  Analyse one dataset contained within this repository (elegans_offspring.xlsx - used)
 -  Use Markdown to write a formal lab report: hand the output in separately through Blackboard
--  Include all required Rscripts and Rmd files needed to fully reproduce your report here
+-  Include all required scripts and Rmd files needed to fully reproduce your report here
 -  Submit this repo to the GitHub Classroom by the assignment deadline

 ## :round_pushpin:  Software specifications